5.1.8 Incidents

 Self Harming Procedure | Self harming, of a serious or persistent nature |

-Death or Serious Injury to a Child in Care and Care Leaver Procedure | Suicide, attempted suicide or death of a child |
+Death or Serious Injury to a Child in Care, Child in Need or Care Leaver Up to and including the Age of 24 Procedure | Suicide, attempted suicide or death of a child |

 Searching Children and their Belongings Procedure | Searches of a child or a child's belongings without the child's permission |